James Green (wrestler): 2024

 In March, Green took fifth place at the Yasar Dogu International down at 65 kilograms, recording three wins and two losses in his first tournament since 2022.
 In April, Green competed at the US Olympic Team Trials, suffering a first-round loss to NCAA champion Jesse Mendez.

 In September, Green competed at the US World Team Trials back at 70 kilograms, winning five matches, including victories over US National champions Jordan Oliver and Alec Pantaleo, to make his seventh US World Team.

 In October, Green competed at the World Championships, though after a win over U20 World Champion Peiman Biabani from Canada, he was eliminated by European finalist Akaki Kemertelidze from Georgia, placing eleventh.

+2026

+Green won the 2026 US Open at 74 kilograms, qualifying him for Final X in June.

 Coaching career

 After retiring from competing in freestyle on April 8, 2022, Green was named the National Freestyle Developmental Coach for USA Wrestling.
 On his first tournament as a coach, Green led Team USA to the 2022 U17 World Championship in freestyle.
 After 14 months in the position, Green stepped down to go back to competitive wrestling.
 On August 10, 2023, Green was named the assistant coach for the Nebraska Cornhuskers.
+He left Nebraska to become assistant coach for the Virginia Tech Hokies on April 30, 2026.